Table of Contents

 Treatment

-- Reserved for symptomatic grades of acute cellular rejection (> A2) and consists of methylprednisolone IV, tapering to oral
+- Reserved for symptomatic grades of acute cellular rejection (> A2) and consists of intravenous methylprednisolone, tapering to oral

-- Consider tacrolimus if on cyclosporine or addition of a mammalian target of rapamycin (mTOR) inhibitor, such as everolimus (J Thorac Dis 2017;9:5440)
+- Consider using tacrolimus if on cyclosporine or adding mammalian target of rapamycin (mTOR) inhibitor, such as everolimus (J Thorac Dis 2017;9:5440)

 - Extracorporeal photophoresis stimulates and expands the number of peripheral regulatory T cells, stabilizing acute cellular rejection and reducing lung function decline in chronic lung allograft dysfunction / bronchiolitis obliterans syndrome (Clin Transplant 2017;31:e13041)